kriswiner/STHS34PF80/README.md

 The sketch doesn't do everything but it should be a pretty good start for anyone looking to use this sensor for any people or animal counting applications.

-The sketch was developed and tested using an STM32L432 development board (Ladybug), although the sketch should work with most Arduino-IDE-compatible MCUs with little or no modification.
+The sketch was developed and tested using an STM32L432 development board (Ladybug), although the sketch should work with most Arduino-IDE-compatible MCUs with some modification.

 ![test rig](https://user-images.githubusercontent.com/6698410/253826417-41d274dd-b196-47ee-b2c4-57483e647ef5.jpg)